barthelemymp/RNN_learning_to_execute/README.md

 # PRESENTATION

 This github repository aims at exploring a few technics of seq2seq.
-To do so we have focused on the simple problem of translating written numbers to integer.These problem is quite useful to introduce the mains problematics of traduction but in a simpler way.
+To do so we have focused on the simple problem of translating written numbers to integer.
+This problem is quite useful to introduce the mains problematics of translation but in a simpler way.
 Indeed one main problem of the classical traduction is the diffuclty to evaluate the quality of a traduction.
 In numbers translation, only one answer is correct which solve this issue.
 Please find a short presentation of the project and the NN architecture [here](https://docs.google.com/presentation/d/1nRMQdYdciJA7pyb-NW1MKJdEfhI2c8zlL1iNgPIr8X4/edit?usp=sharing_eip&ts=5c8fe66c) and discover the project with the [Jupyter notebook](numberseq2seq.ipynb) we created.

 ## STRUCTURE